-A new multi-species heronry was found at Dayet Erroumi this season by Abdelhak Elbanak.
-It is situated in about two hundred Eucalyptus trees at the western edge of the lake.
+A new multi-species heronry found at Dayet Roumi during this breeding season by Abdelhak Elbanak.

 Nests of the Cattle Egret are the most abundant (454), followed by those of the Black-crowned Night Heron (54) while those of the Little Egret are less numerous (8 nests).
-Some nests are really small (see the pictures), and some birds are still building their nests, so these numbers may change during the course of the season.
+Some nests are really small, and some birds are still building their nests, so these numbers may change during the course of the season.
 The high level of the lake this year offers perfect protection against predators and human disturbance.

 More visits to the site will follow during the coming weeks to collect more data and take more photos as well.
 Abdelhak will also prepare a short note about this new heronry.